Payment Flow and Custom Development

 if (creditsToGrant && creditsToGrant > 0) {

-const { error: usageError } = await supabaseAdmin.rpc('upsert_and_increment_one_time_credits', {
+const { error: usageError } = await supabaseAdmin.rpc('grant_one_time_credits_and_log', {

 p_user_id: userId,

-p_credits_to_add: creditsToGrant
+p_credits_to_add: creditsToGrant,

 });